qizhang94/GEOKEYFEM_HM/README.md

 ## To do list
 - Divide the contact surface into many small segments to see the effectiveness.
-- Consider objective stress rate
+- Consider objective stress rate.